DaCasBe/TwitchPy/docs/index.md

                                         A language value must be either the ISO 639-1 two-letter code for a supported stream language or “other”

 + title (str, optional): The title of the stream

++ delay (int ,optional): Stream delay in seconds
+                         Stream delay is a Twitch Partner feature

 **Raises**: